Debapriya Chakrabarti is a Lecturer in Architecture, leading the PRAXIS Atelier.

 Debapriya has completed a PhD in Architecture at The University of Manchester investigating transformation of idol-crafting practices in Kolkata.
-She completed her master’s degree in City Planning at the Indian Institute of Technology Kharagpur in 2015 with a Ministry of Human Resource and Development (MHRD), Government of India scholarship.
-Debapriya trained as an architect and completed her Bachelor in Architecture from Biju Patnaik University of Technology, India in 2012.
+She completed her master’s degree in City Planning (MCP) at the Indian Institute of Technology Kharagpur in 2015 with a Ministry of Human Resource and Development (MHRD), Government of India scholarship.
+Debapriya trained as an architect and completed her Bachelor in Architecture (B.Arch) from Biju Patnaik University of Technology, India in 2012.
 She worked as an architect in a practice in Kolkata, India before pursuing a Master’s degree in City Planning.

 Previous Employment